 - Transportation and Logistics

 For more information on federal licensing, visit the Federal Licenses and Permits page on the sba.gov website.

 Permits and Licenses

-In order to do business legally in Washington D.C., you are required to obtain a business license through the Department of Consumer and Regulatory Affairs website.
+In order to do business legally in Washington D.C., you are required to obtain a business license through the Department of Licensing and Consumer Protection website.